 In the final term, you will propose and undertake a personal project agreed by your tutor.
 You will use all of the learning, skills, and experience that you have acquired during your studies to help you to develop a body of work that demonstrates your readiness to progress to a suitable undergraduate course at Central Film School.

-- This programme is subject to by the University of Gloucestershire.
+This programme is subject to validation by the University of Gloucestershire.
 Therefore some aspects of the programme may change.
-Contact The School for more information.

 Course Fees - £15,950